mfiers/Woa/README.md

     git clone git@github.com:mfiers/Woa.git

+## Install

+Preferably in a virtual environment (http://www.virtualenv.org/)

+    cd Woa
+    python setup.py install

+ This should install Moa as well (if it wasn't already)

 ## Download javascript dependencies

-	cd Woa
 	sh ./util/get_jslibs.sh

-Note - submodules would have been more elegant, but then you need node.js and a few other tools - found that too much.
+Note - submodules would have been more elegant, but then you'd need node.js and a few other tools - found that too much.
 So, now this script downloads all dependencies.

 ## Installation